 It is recommended that you are familiar with your backcountry equipment and possess the skiing/snowboarding ability to comfortably ride steep blue and black runs at a resort to take AIARE 1.

 For those who would like to select all the members of their party, you may book a private group course.
-Private groups may select a traditional classroom component instead of Zoom, if they prefer.
-Course dates can be requested between February 1 and March 31, subject to availability.
+Course dates can be requested between December 1 through the end of April, subject to availability.
 If you are interested, please let us know!

-For classroom based courses you will meet at our Silverthorne basecamp.
+Your Course Leader will be in contact with you 1 month prior to the course start date with details such as meeting location and time.
 For field based days students will be encouraged to utilize our CAG Company vans or to carpool to help alleviate trailhead overcrowding.

 Your instructors work hard before, during, and after your course to provide you with a great experience and while not expected, gratuities are always highly appreciated and if you had a safe, educational, and fun experience.
 Gratuities typically range from 15-20%.

-The AIARE 1 certificate does not have an expiration date.
+The Rec AIARE 1 Avalanche Course comes with a course completion rather than a certification.
 It is strongly encouraged that you practice and maintain the skills and knowledge covered in this course.
 Colorado Adventure Guides offers Avalanche Refresher Courses to help keep your backcountry knowledge and skills fresh.

-Colorado Adventure Guides offers AIARE 1 based out of basecamp in Silverthorne, Colorado.
-AIARE 1 courses will be split between the classroom curriculum and in the field at various locations in Summit County and surrounding areas including Eagle County, Clear Creek County, and Grand County.
-We also offer hut-based and ski resort based courses.
+Colorado Adventure Guides offers AIARE 1 Avalanche Courses based out of Central Colorado.
+AIARE 1 courses will be split between the classroom curriculum and in the field at various locations in Central Colorado including Summit County, Eagle County, Clear Creek County, Lake County, and Grand County.
+We also offer hut-based and lift-accessed courses.

-Our AIARE Level 1 courses have limited capacity and tend to book up months in advance.
+Our AIARE 1 Avalanche courses have limited capacity and tend to book up months in advance.
 It is strongly recommended that you reserve your spot before the winter season starts.